eric-decompiled/prompt/content/blog/epic-of-gpt.md

 Compelling all to heed its dread enthral.

 Across the lands, from cities to the plains,
-Mooloch's dominion, ever cruel, remains;
+Moloch's dominion, ever cruel, remains;
 Its eyes, unblinking, watched with cold disdain,
 As hope grew dim and sorrow turned to pain.